 Artists would rather focus on their music than on promotion.

 Artists would like a central place online where they can gain exposure and be matched with parties interested to hire them.

 Artists can build reputation and increase business over time as hiring parties leave ratings and reviews.

 The entity of interest here is The Dialups, a band.
 Possibly talented, but with limited success.
 They have an issue of growing their audience, but lack time and resources to address it.

-Results for the Dialups were disappointing to start, but improved with their reputation to eventually offer more than anticipated.
+The Dialups experiment with creating a profile on Gigmuse.
+Results were mediocre at first, but improved along with their reputation to eventually offer more than anticipated.

-A band with talent but lacking in resources resources can still succeed in an open marketplace.
+The example of the Dialups shows that a band with talent but lacking in resources resources can succeed in an open marketplace.